 According to WordPress’ own website:

 WordPress is web software you can use to create a beautiful website or blog.
 We like to say that WordPress is both free and priceless at the same time.

 Before moving ahead, it’s a good idea to have some reference help handy as you dig into the inner workings of a WordPress website.
 It’s simple to manage, but the capabilities of a WordPress-driven church website are virtually limitless, especially as you learn more about the system.
-I would recommend grabbing one or two of the reference guides listed below:
+I would recommend grabbing Chris Coyier and Jeff Starr’s reference book, Digging Into WordPress.

 A WordPress theme is like a website template, except better.
 With most website templates, you buy a set of html files, then you start filling in your website content in the html code, duplicating pages and creating, by hand, an entire website.
 But with a WordPress theme, you simply upload the theme via the WordPress administration panel (a couple of clicks) and click “Activate.”

 WordPress stores your website’s data in a database, separately from the theme or design files.
 So theoretically, you can add all of your website content, then change the design theme multiple times and it will have no adverse effect on your data at all.

 There are a ton of WordPress themes to choose from.
 Some are better than others from a coder’s perspective and some are certainly better than others from a communication and design perspective.
 My favorite sources for WordPress themes are:

 Some themes are designed with churches in mind, such as:

 I’m also a big fan of the Genesis Framework from Studiopress and have used many of their themes for past projects.
 The offer many that would work fantastically for churches, but have designed the Outreach Theme with churches in mind especially.